ChooseWhy Choose This Program?

 Students complete 48 credits in courses that focus on the methods and content of three disciplines and balance the contributions of each discipline.

 By studying abroad, choosing three-week intensive courses led by Goucher faculty or semester programs suited to their academic plans, Goucher interdisciplinary studies students gain a global perspective that enhances their course of study.
-Visit the Office of International Studies for more information.
+Visit the Office of Global Education for more information.